Michigan Technological University

 Technology: Students must learn how to use technology effectively as well as how to interpret the effects of technology on society.

-Social Responsibly and Ethical Reasoning: Students must assess the impact of their own actions on the needs of their society at large.
+Social Responsibility and Ethical Reasoning: Students must assess the impact of their own actions on the needs of their society at large.
 They are to take responsibility for their actions and commit to engaging in thoughtful citizenship.

 Faculty-led programs, which generally last 2-3 weeks, take students on excursions around the world during the summer intersession.
 These experiences enable students to explore a new city while still receiving the amazing instruction from their Michigan Tech professors.
 With so many benefits to short, faculty-led travel, the Michigan Tech experience thrives far beyond campus walls.
 Examples of past faculty-led programs include an exploration of the English-Scottish border, an immersion in Spain’s language and culture, and a joint exploration of both Paris and London.